Single Robot: Amazon Warehouse

 --privileged --net=host --gpus all \

-jderobot/robotics-academy-ros2:amazon-warehouse-single-robot /bin/bash
+jderobot/robotics-backend-ros2:amazon-warehouse-single-robot /bin/bash

 To start and deploy containers on Intel drivers, run following: